dapr/community/community-manager-onboarding-2.md

 - Announcing that the recording of the community call is available on YouTube.
 - Announcing new Dapr releases.
 - Announcing new Dapr blog posts or CNCF case studies.
+- Reposting relevant Dapr tweets from the community.

 The Dapr Twitter credentials can be found in the Dapr 1Password account.